LironEr/bundlemon/README.md

 In order to get BundleMon to work you'll need to set these environment variables:

-> If you are using one of the supported CIs (GitHub Actions, Travis, CircleCI and Codefresh) you dont need to set anything.
+> If you are using one of the supported CIs (GitHub Actions, Travis and Codefresh) you dont need to set anything.
+CircleCI is also supported, but you need to manually set `CI_TARGET_BRANCH`.

 - `CI=true`
 - `CI_REPO_OWNER` - github.com/LironEr/bundlemon `LironEr`